isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 This results in two sets of summaries for 4,822 genes.
 With this, we are ready to calculate T-statistics.
 Here we're going to use a two sample T-test assuming independent variance (and that we have enough samples to assume that).
+The T-stat is found by taking the difference in means (of gene expression between our two groups), and normalizing it by measures of variance and sample size.
+Here, we want to keep T-statistics that are zero, which might come from having zero variance, because having a T-stat for each gene is important in the gene set score, even if it's a zero.
+To do that, you'll see the use of an IF statement below.

 .. code-block:: sql